 The flowers of avens come in various colors.
 Reds, yellows, whites, and oranges are quite popular currently among the cultivars, but other colors exist as well.
 Geum Fire Storm is one type to grow if you want orange avens flowers (and double flowers, at that).
 Bloom time is in May in zone 5, for example.
 Geum coccineum has single orange flowers.

-The plant is clump-forming and can become 12-14 inches tall (to the tips of the flowers), by a spread of slightly less than that.
-The foliage is complex -- almost to the point of defying a clear description -- but most prominent are the divided and/or lobed leaves, the terminal leaflet of which is the largest, as if to thumb its nose at gravity.
+The plant is clump-forming and can become 12 to 14 inches tall (to the tips of the flowers), by a spread of slightly less than that.
+The foliage is complex; most prominent are the divided and/or lobed leaves, the terminal leaflet of which is the largest, as if to thumb its nose at gravity.

 Grow this type of avens in full to partial sun and in ground that drains well.
 It will thrive in a soil that is moderately moist and fertile.
-You are most likely to have luck growing this perennial in USDA plant hardiness zones 5-9.
+You are most likely to have luck growing this perennial in USDA plant hardiness zones 5 to 9.